OneDrive/onedrive-api-docs/docs/rest-api/concepts/using-sharing-links.md

 ms.author: rgregg
 ms.date: 09/10/2017
 ms.topic: conceptual
+title: Accessing shared files and folders - OneDrive API
 ---
-# Remote items and shared folders
+# Using remote items to access shared files and folders

 OneDrive supports adding a shared folder to a drive in order to make accessing content from a shared folder easier.
 When a shared folder is added to